grimgalyyy/GWU_DNSC_6301_project/README.md

 ### Ethical considerations
-* Describe potential negative impacts of using your model:
+* **Describe potential negative impacts of using your model:
-  * Math or software problems: In this data set’s variables there’s correlation of DELINQ_NEXT and Race, which is a negative impact.
+  * Math or software problems: The variables in this data set In this data set’s variables there’s correlation of DELINQ_NEXT and Race, which is a negative impact.
   * Real-world risks: Using this model might result in group disparities.
-* Describe potential uncertainties relating to the impacts of using your model:
+* **Describe potential uncertainties relating to the impacts of using your model:
   * Math or software problems: Data set has implicit demographic information in variables.
   * Real-world risks: The model has time lag, and markets might change during the training time.
-* Describe any unexpected or results: Through variable importances, Pay_0 weighs too much in the final model, and it results in data lag.
+* **Describe any unexpected or results: Through variable importances, Pay_0 weighs too much in the final model, and it results in data lag.